DESIHIGH/desihigh.github.io/dev/style.md

 ## Ideas
 - "You've got mail !": A notification that shows up on the home page with a link to Saul's letter.
   - Link to fix
-- Use [panels](https://bulma.io/documentation/components/panel/) for curriculum sections & notebooks
-  - Left side icons : Book for notebooks, wrench for cheatsheets, etc.
-  - Use tags for complexity in notebooks ([link](https://bulma.io/documentation/elements/tag/)) on the right side ?
 - Contact form : see [form subscription tools](https://stackoverflow.com/questions/24348223/send-email-from-static-page-hosted-on-github-pages)
   - [x] Create form style
   - [x] Add notification message for forum link